DataKit Log Processing Overview

 -

-In these different forms of log collection, they all have to solve the same core problem: What will DataKit do with these logs next?
+In these different forms of log collection, they all need to solve the same core issue: How does DataKit handle these logs next?

-This core issue can be subdivided into the following sub-issues:
+Breaking down this core issue further, it can be divided into the following sub-questions:

 source